alisonruthhughes/documentation/dns-over-https/doh.md

 * https://dns.eth.limo/dns-query

-Currently we only support DNSLink `TXT` records due to client limitations for handling  other record types which are dervied from an ENS contenthash.
+Currently we only support DNSLink `TXT` records due to client limitations for handling  other record types which are derived from an ENS contenthash.

 **What is DNSLink?**